 Those qualities have also attracted their share of frauds like Franz Mesmer, from whose odd notions about magnetic healing we get the word “mesmerized.”
 Ken Wheeler seems to be trying to carry on Mesmer’s deceptive tradition.

 Correctly understanding how magnets work is more difficult than people realize.
 We couldn’t do it until scientists acquired a detailed understanding of both relativity and quantum mechanics.

 Magnets Would Be Impossible Under Classical Physics

 This elegant, empirically proven explanation poses a threat to Ken Wheeler.
-He insists in the face of all facts and reason that electrons, Quantum Mechanics, and Relativity can’t exist.
+He insists in the face of all facts and reason that electrons, quantum mechanics and relativity can’t exist.

 In a vain attempt to prove the impossible, the Angry Photographer has cobbled together a loose amalgam of misguided and contradictory theories on how magnets work.
 These notions are based on outmoded, pseudoscientific beliefs.

-This is a central tenet of the Theoria Apophasis producer’s theories on magnetism.The Angry Photographer has self-published a book entitled Uncovering the Missing Secrets of Magnetism.
+While distancing himself from the movement, the idea of a single natural force is a central tenet of the Theoria Apophasis producer’s theories on magnetism.The Angry Photographer has self-published a book entitled Uncovering the Missing Secrets of Magnetism.